PitPik/circularjs/documentation/VARRAY.md

 ### `getCleanModel(item)`

-In case you need to return the model to the server, you can clean it up to a state it was before it got tranformed to `VArray`.
+In case you need to return the model to the server, you can clean it up to a state it was before it got transformed to `VArray`.
 The `item` can be a `Array`, `VArray` or just an `Object`.

 The reason for cleaning up could also be that you need to "clone" an item from the existing model and re-use it at a different position.
 This item, before it goes back to the model, needs to be clean though, otherwise **CircularJS** will throw an error.

 ### `updateModel(newModel)`

-This method walks through the exising `VArray` and changes all the data to values coming from `newModel`.
+This method walks through the existing `VArray` and changes all the data to values coming from `newModel`.
 So, `newModel` has to be an array.

 ### `getElementById(id, fullId)`